ARpatterns/SnapAR/README.md

     <img src="ocean_clean-up/graphics/scissors_gesture_gameplay.gif" width="144"/>
 </div>

-The dragon head and the scissors is overlaid over the hand.
+The dragon head and the scissors are overlaid over the hand.
 The mouth and the scissors can be opened and closed when performing the respective gestures.

-* _Behavioral Patterns_: Complementary Reactions, Continuous Evaluation, Instant Reaction
+* _Behavioral Patterns_: Complementary Reactions, Continuous Evaluation, Instant Reaction, Chain Reaction
 * _Augmentation Patterns_: Segment Overlay
 * _Project Link_: [Dragon Snacks](dragon_snacks) & [Ocean Clean-Up](ocean_clean-up) (These projects contain the whole scenario, not just the AR pattern.)